TokenHarvester/julia-web3-research-assistant/README.md

 - **JuliaOS Team:** For the innovative agent framework

-- **Web3 Community:** For inspiration and domain expertise
+- **Superteam Earn Bounty Program:** For driving innovation in AI agent development

-- **Bounty Program:** For driving innovation in AI agent development
+**Built with ❤️ using JuliaOS Agent Framework**

-**Built with ❤️ using JuliaOS Agent Framework** **Demonstrating the future of autonomous* AI in Web3 research and analysis
+*Demonstrating the future of autonomous* AI in Web3 research and analysis